cupofteame/Paste-Site/README.md

-Legit just made a paste site
-- disabled developer tools haha
+Made a simple paste site, developer tools are disabled